Eurozone Mortgage Rates 2026: Member-Country Benchmarks vs ECB Deposit Rate

 How to read this page

-The four tiles at the top show the live policy rate (set by European Central Bank), the interbank rate (€STR), and the typical fixed and variable mortgage rates available to a household in Eurozone.
+The four tiles at the top show the live policy rate (set by the central bank), the interbank rate, and the typical fixed and variable mortgage rates available to a household in this country.
 The gap between the policy rate and the mortgage rate is the spread — what the lender adds on top to cover funding, credit risk and profit.

 The first chart shows that spread over the last five years.
 When the shaded area widens, banks are charging more on top of the policy rate, usually because the long bond market has moved or because banks are pricing in extra risk.
 When it narrows, competition or central bank bond-buying is squeezing margins.
 The second chart — the implied 12-month forward path — takes the current futures market's bet on where the policy rate is heading, applies the historical spread, and shows where your mortgage rate would land if both relationships hold.
 It is not a forecast: it is what current market pricing already implies.